nixime/nixlocker/README.md

 1. This service is not the quickest.
 When your system boots up you may see the prompt for a password for a period of time before this service kicks in.
 At this time, unknown why this is the case.
 2. Cannot determine the appropriate systemd settings to block the starting of this service until the external usb devices are populated.
-3. nixlocker-gen does not work, manual key generation and setup is required